 I enjoy all the digital modes best, and then CW is second.
 I upgraded the rig to a K3 while at Dayton a few years ago and it has become my dxpedition rig.
 My IC-7000 is currently active at my daughters house since she recently received her General ticket (KK4PHS).
 I just received my Flex 6700 after the long wait, and have it in use as my base station rig, it is a real pleasure to use.
 My favorite antenna is still a Granite States Dipole, which I have used very successfully on each of my dxpeditons over the past few years.
 I have found it easy to put up and operate from, and always an appriciative local ham to leave it with when I depart a dx location.
 I use Linux as a stable operating system with Fldigi form the software modem and logging.
 I enjoy chasing (and working) DX.

-I have lived in Virginia for 30 Years, Kept the license plate hanging in the garage, to remember growing up in Calif.
+I grew up in California, where I was licensed as a teenager, and I have lived in Virginia for the last 30 plus Years, I have kept the license plate hanging in the garage, to remember growing up in Calif.

-Held past callsigns on Okinawa KR6WT and KR6SS, and after 1972 KA6SS, Korea HL9UU, Germany DA1DI, and DXpedition to Marcus Island (Minami-Torshima) in 1977 as KA1S.
+I traveled a lot during my working career, and some of my past callsigns have been, on Okinawa KR6WT and KR6SS, and after reversion to Japan in 1972 KA6SS, Korea HL9UU, Germany DA1DI, and DXpedition to Marcus Island (Minami-Torshima) in 1977 as KA1S.
 KA1S logs are now in LoTW for any that did not get a QSL.